OfficeDev/office-js-docs-pr/docs/overview/index.md

 <h2>Learn about specific types of add-ins</h2>

-<p>After you're familiar with the core Office Add-ins concepts described in the previous section, learn more about building an add-in for Excel, OneNote, Outlook, PowerPoint, Project, or Word.</p>
+<p>Explore the following sections to learn about building an add-in for Excel, OneNote, Outlook, PowerPoint, Project, or Word.</p>

 <ul class="panelContent cardsF cols cols3">
     <li>